 Many factors go into trust but this is the ultimate question that asking all the other questions will help you decide.

-The following is a list of the majority of medical school admissions consulting companies in alphabetical order (at ProspectiveDoctor, we recommend MedSchoolCoach for application help):
+The following is a list of the majority of medical school admissions consulting companies in alphabetical order.
+At ProspectiveDoctor, we recommend MedSchoolCoach first for application help due to their track record and ability to personalize a plan for each student: